Best AI Tools for Data Analysis & Visualization (2026)

 Key capabilities:

-- Upload CSV, Excel, or JSON files directly
+• Upload CSV, Excel, JSON, or PDF files directly

-Best for: Data analysts who need quick insights, one-off analyses, or want to prototype ideas before building formal dashboards.
+Best for: Analysts who need quick insights, one-off explorations, or want to prototype ideas before building formal dashboards.

 Limitations:

-Real-world use case: A marketing manager uploads last quarter's campaign data and asks, "Which channels drove the most conversions per dollar spent?"
-ChatGPT analyzes the data, creates comparison charts, and identifies that LinkedIn ads had 3x better ROI than expected.
+Example scenario (hypothetical): a marketing manager uploads last quarter's campaign data and asks, "Which channels drove the most conversions per dollar spent?"
+ChatGPT analyzes the data, creates comparison charts, and surfaces channels that outperformed expectations — the directional finding is the point, not a specific multiple.

 Learn more about ChatGPT